15 Fun, Unique, Adventurous or Romantic Things to Do in Seattle

 - See the Seattle Underground

 Getting a beer has never been like this.
-The Flatstick Pub in Kirkland, just a few minutes outside Seattle, is much more than just a bar.
+The Flatstick Pub is a relatively new Seattle institutions, and it has been growing rapidly in popularity (and locations).
+It’s much more than just a bar.
 It also includes a 9-hole indoor mini golf course, as well as other games.
 This makes for a much more fun experience than your average night out for drinks.

 Flatstick Pub takes pride in offering Washington-only beers and ciders, as well as other drink options.
 The pub is dog friendly, even having a “Yappy Hour” from 6 – 7 p.m.
 Monday – Friday and all day on Sundays.
 Just what is “Yappy Hour”?
 You’ll get $1 off a pint when you bring in your dog.
 And if you’re looking for a taste of what “Yappy Hour” is all about, you can search for the hashtag #flatstickpup to see other people posting pictures of their pups at the pub.
 It’s pretty hard to resist.

 The mini golf course is a big attraction for those visiting the pub.
 There is a “risk-reward” show on every hole that is designed to stump even the most skilled mini golfers.
 It’s definitely not your average mini golf course, or your average pub.
-This makes Flatstick Pub a great option for dates, fun nights out with friends or even events.
+This makes Flatstick Pub a great option for dates, fun nights out with friends, and events.

 There is an additional $6 fee to use the mini golf course, but for that price you’ll get some of the wackiest and most fun mini golf holes you’ve ever seen.
-Hole 1, dubbed “Tap the Key,” has actually kegs on the course for added difficulty.
+In the Kirkland location, Hole 1, dubbed “Tap the Key,” has actual kegs on the course for added difficulty.
 Hole 7, “The Needle’s Eye,” challenges players to thread the needle with bank shots while avoiding the water behind the hole.
 Every hole has a unique and fun design that challenges players (especially if they’ve already had a pint).

 Whether you brave the mini golf course or just stick to drinking and playing the other games, Flatstick Pub offers a night out that’s a little different from your usual haunts.